 Great reads and great discussions.
 CIR is proud to host two book clubs, one that focuses on non-fiction works and the other on fiction.
 We think both are indispensable to the global citizen.

 Six times a year, members of the non-fiction book club select and discuss a book, which provides insights into current and historical international issues.
 Meetings are typically held from 5:00 -6:30 pm on the first Tuesday of odd-numbered months, at the CIR office: 413 Grant Avenue, Suite D. The office is just north of Paseo de Peralta and right next to the concrete bridge that joins Grant with Rosario Street.
+NOTE that you can park on the west side of the Wells Fargo building.

 Call Virginia McCallum, Book Club Coordinator, for more information: 515-290-1221, firstname.lastname@example.org.